CAT Quant Syllabus 2024: Quantitative Aptitude Questions pdf, Mock Test

 CAT Exam Syllabus for Quantitative Aptitude

-The quantitative ability syllabus for CAT 2024 consists of numerical-based questions to assess the candidate’s mathematical skill and accuracy.
+The quantitative ability syllabus for CAT 2025 consists of numerical-based questions to assess the candidate’s mathematical skill and accuracy.
 The CAT quantitative aptitude syllabus includes questions related to elementary and basic mathematics.
-This section consists of a section-time limit of 40 minutes (53 Minutes 20 Seconds for PwD candidates).
-On the basis of the previous year's CAT question papers, let’s have a look at the important topics of the CAT 2024 quant syllabus.
+This section consists of a time limit of 40 minutes (53 Minutes 20 Seconds for PwD candidates).
+On the basis of the questions asked in CAT previous year question papers, let’s have a look at the important topics of the CAT 2025 quant syllabus.

 Coordinate Geometry